DenizUgur/FidelityFX-SDK/README.md

     - Desktop development with C++
     - Windows 10 SDK (10.0.19041.0)
 3. Install [CMake 3.17](https://cmake.org/download/).

+#### Install the Vulkan SDK

+Regardless of the installation method, you need to install the Vulkan SDK manually.
+Download the [Vulkan SDK 1.4.304.0](https://vulkan.lunarg.com/sdk/home) and install it.
+It's not used in the sample, but it's required by the FidelityFX SDK.

 ### How to build the sample